endolith/interpreter_smolagent/README.md

 | `-i`, `--interactive` | Start in interactive mode | `False` |
 | `-v`, `--verbose` | Enable verbose output | `False` |

-## Advanced Usage with SmolaGents
+## Advanced Usage with SmolAgents

-For more advanced use cases, you can access the SmolaGents functionality directly:
+For more advanced use cases, you can access the SmolAgents functionality directly:

 ```python
 from smolagents import CodeAgent